 A better method of getting more things done is to organize your schedule better.
 Instead of trying to juggle so many tasks at once, try the single-tasking method.
 Concentrate on completing one task at a time.
 You’ll be surprised at how much you get done with less stress.

-Here are some ways you can organize your day and get more done.
+Here are some ways you can organize your day and get more done with better time management.

 1. Set Goals

 You need to know where you’re at, where you’re going, and how to get there.
 That’s why it’s important to set specific, measurable, attainable, realistic, and time-bound (SMART) goals.
 These goals need to be more short-term in nature because the small steps lead to the picture.

 Take your long-term goals and break them up into smaller activities and tasks.
 One way to do that is to work back from the final deadline for the task or project to be completed.
 Take into account the dependencies of getting tasks done.
 For example, if task A must be done before task B can start, task A is a priority.
 When the tasks are small enough to accomplish in a day’s time, you’ve created a manageable plan.

 Some business owners and managers may think they can accomplish more by “putting out fires” and addressing issues as they arise.
 Although there will be some of that during a normal day, it’s better to plan ahead.

 Before you leave for the day, create your schedule for the following day.
 List all tasks you need to complete, with additional ones just in case you’re fortunate enough to finish the initial list.
 By starting each day with a solid plan, you can get going on them while you’re fresh in the morning.